Uniform (to purchase click on the 'Parent Login' tab above and select 'Bookings & Payments')

 Once the school and parents have completed and submitted a referral form, a member of the PRU team will visit the school to observe the child and talk to school staff.
 A report on the observation and discussion is then written up before a decision is made.
 School and parents/carers are then notified via letter, on the appropriate decision.

-Who can I speak to about his referral?
+Who can I speak to about the referral?

 Staff at your child’s school are likely to be the first people you speak to.
 However, you are welcome to telephone the PRU for further information.